Which bed to choose for a baby?

 - The price can be high depending on the model.

-MATHY BY BOLS Montessori Cabin - Color of Your Choice
+MATHY BY BOLS Montessori Cabin Bed - Color of Choice

 VIPACK Babs Cabin Bed With Trundle Bed

-VIPACK Dallas 2 Cabin Bed With Drawer - Natural
+VIPACK Dallas 2 Cabin Bed With Bed Drawer - Natural

-The Flexa beds are modular models from Scandinavian design.
-What makes them special?
-They evolve with the child thanks to transformable structures and great robustness, all in a sleek and contemporary style.
+Flexa beds are modular models from Scandinavian design.
+Their specialty?
+They grow with the child thanks to transformable structures and great sturdiness, all in a clean and contemporary style.

 - High manufacturing quality.